averageflow/spring-warehouse/README.md

 Spring Boot with Data JPA and Liquibase and being a reference project, similar to Spring Pet Clinic.

-You will also find in this repository a `docker-compose.yaml` which will set up a stack in your a PostgreSQL instance in Docker containers.
+You will also find in this repository a `docker-compose.yaml` which will set up a stack in your machine with PostgreSQL.
 This project has been developed with horizontal scalability in mind.

 Take a moment to